enthought/mayavi/docs/source/mayavi/examples.rst

      experiment.

   8. You may add as many data sources as you like.
-It is possible to view two different parametric surfaces on the same scene.
+It is possible to view two different parametric surfaces on the same scene by selecting the scene node and then loading another parametric surface source.
      Whether this makes sense or not is up to the user.
 You may also create as many scenes you want to and view anything in those.
      You can cut/paste/copy sources and modules between any nodes on